condense9/hark-lang/guide/src/001_getting_started.md

 There is a bit of manual work involved in building the service, primarily because C9 doesn't define how to manage your Python dependencies.
-The `--libs` parameter for `compile` specifies where to find your dependencies.
+The `--libs` parameter for `c9 compile` specifies where to find your dependencies.

 Here's an example `Makefile` to accomplish that: